implse/Data_Structure_Python/README.md

 ## Linked List vs Array

-Linked List are preferable when :
+Linked List are preferable:
-- You need Insertion / Deletion in the list to be extremly fast.
+- You need Insertion / Deletion in the list to be extremely fast.
 - You Insert / Delete items in the middle of the list.
 - You can’t evaluate the size of the list, it needs to grow or shrink throughout the execution.

+Array are preferable over Linked List:
+- You frequently need random, unordered access to the data.
+- You need extreme performance to access the items.
+- The number of items doesn't change during execution, so you can easily allocate contiguous space of computer memory.

 ## Stack
 A stack is a simple data structure used for storing data.